 Outside St John’s, the inter-collegiate organisation, CUSU LGBT+, is autonomous and very dedicated to representing and supporting all LGBT+ students in Cambridge.
 They organise nights out and graduate socials, as well as talks, seminars, film viewings and exhibitions.
 In previous years they have run parenting schemes, which establish contacts for freshers and other students who haven’t been in touch with the Cambridge LGBT+ community, for advice, emotional support or just for a fun night out.
 CUSU LGBT+ also publishes a termly magazine and runs campaigns & projects.

 Sexual harassment and assault is not tolerated in our community.
 Consent is active and willing participation in sexual activity (NB: Ask the welfare officers for a free contraception supply).
 It means that all parties have the freedom and capacity to make a choice.
 The brilliant “consent as tea” video provides a light reminder about the key characteristics of consent.

 If you’ve been affected by sexual harassment or assault, please do not hesitate to approach the SBR president or welfare officers who are trained to help you access the resources you need.
 Details about the university reporting procedure can be found here: Breaking the Silence.

-We understand that somethings you would prefer to keep anonymous.
-Here we have two forms for college students only:
+We understand that sometimes you would prefer to remain anonymous.
+For this reason we have two forms for college students only:

-The SBR also offers free sexual health supplies to all graduate students, so you can all enjoy yourselves safely.
+The SBR also offers free sexual health supplies (including menstrual cups) to all graduate students, so you can all enjoy yourselves safely.